-John Vincent is an award winning artist painter and film maker based in Letchworth Garden City.
+John Vincent is an award winning artist and film maker based in Letchworth Garden City, England.

-A landscape painting on the living room wall of his grandparents' house first inspired his interest in what lay beneath the pictorial surface and how art had the power to generate ideas beyond what you were actually seeing.
-The image was a reproduction of a simple landscape with a country road running through the middle of fields in the centre of the painting.
-The road turned off abruptly and exited to the right side of the canvas.
-On each view it generated what can only be described as a repetition of thought, a desire to know what lay beyond the edges.
-This image planted a seed for future creations of mystery and intrigue.
-Where will the road end up?
+A reproduction of a landscape painting on the living room wall of his grandparents' house first inspired his interest in what lay beneath the pictorial surface and how art had the power to generate ideas beyond what you were actually seeing.
+This simple landscape had a country road running through the middle of fields before it turned off abruptly and exited to the right side of the canvas.
+Where would this road lead?

-The subject matter of Vincent’s work is also informed by notions of a domestic surrealism and a contemporary suburban Gothic with a touch of science fiction.
-These ideas have led to the exploration of eerie and atmospheric interpretations of everyday life through the lens of an oblique composition.
-This compositional technique requires the ability to use lighting to set up the mood with missing or hidden elements within the scene, conveying a sense of mystery.
-The impression that a significant event has already occurred (or is about to) is ever present.
-This often involves the concealment of the identities of characters within the frame or by the interaction of characters with the inanimate objects that surround them, as well as the encroachment of both nature and technology, often leading to the absence of characters entirely.
+The recent subject matter of John’s work is informed by notions of a ‘domestic surrealism’ and a contemporary suburban Gothic that touches on science fiction with a distinctly British feel.
+These ideas have led to the exploration of eerie and atmospheric interpretations of everyday life through an often oblique composition.
+The technique used requires the ability to play with lighting to set up a mood.
+Missing or hidden elements within the scene convey a sense of mystery by alluding to events that have already occurred (or are about to).
+This often involves the concealment of the identities of characters (if present) within the frame or by the interaction of characters with the inanimate objects that surround them.

 John's video work explores similar ideas of mystery and what lies beneath the surface through video, animation and audio.

 Painting Digitally alongside his traditional work, John has experimented with the media for close to 10 years.

 The primary tools used for producing digital painting are pencil and paper, Corel Painter, Affinity Photo & Adobe Photoshop.